WHat are key upcoming deadlines?

 What's a business accelerator?

-It's an intensive, 120-day process for companies to improve their operations, identify their market and product fit, learn how to innovate and iterate quickly, and become investment ready, scaleable ventures.
+It's an intensive, 13 week process for companies to improve their operations, identify their market and product fit, learn how to innovate and iterate quickly, and become investment ready, scaleable ventures.
 In the process, they form connections, get access to capital and mentors, and formulate and test their strategy in a supportive environment.

 DOES LAUNCH ALASKa HAVE A PARTICULAR INDUSTRY FOCUS?